Survey: Image Mixing and Deleting for Data Augmentation

 \section{Conclusion}

-Image augmentation with mixing and deletion has shown promising results, improving the accuracy of CNN’s over baselines.
-The improvement is not limited to few tasks but also extended and proven for other tasks, for example, object detection, semisupervised learning, adversarial training, etc. This paper has reviewed recently introduced techniques in image mixing and deleting.
-The performance comparison among various approaches for different tasks is shown in tables.
-The comparative analysis will help researchers in selecting suitable data augmentation techniques in their research to improve performance.
-Overall, the margin of improvement lies within 1-3\% range with these augmentation techniques.
+Data augmentation with image mixing and deleting has shown promising results, improving the accuracy of neural networks over the baselines.
+The improvement is not only limited to image classification but has been extended and proven for other tasks, for example, object detection, semi-supervised learning, adversarial training, \etc Whereas, seeing the performance improvements, the additional compute cost of these methods is minimal.
+The benefits of this type of image augmentation include label smoothing, robustness to occlusions, and adversarial robustness, in addition to regularization and increased training dataset size.
+This paper summarized more than 35 image mixing and deleting techniques, provided a performance comparison, and discussed their strengths $\&$ weaknesses, effects on CAMs, and the applications of these approaches.
+Our comparative analysis will help researchers understand each method's pros and cons, identify future research directions, and select suitable data augmentation techniques to improve the performance of their trained models.